 Research how strong the wind has to be to make a tornado.
 How many tornadoes affect your country each year?

-Supplies for Making a Tornado in a Jar
+What You Need to Make a Tornado in a Jar

-Directions to Make a Tornado in a Jar
+Tornado in a Jar Directions

 Today’s activity in how do you make a tornado is simple.
 Learn about vortexes and centripetal force by making a tornado in a jar.
 We had a lot of fun with this STEM activity!